coderamen666/srd-v3.5-md/epic/epic-spells.md

 specific questions (one per round while he or she concentrates) to unknown powers of other planes, but the base Spellcraft DC for such an attempt is 23.
-The answers return in a language the caster understands, but use only one-word replies: "yes," "no," "maybe," "never," "irrelevant," or some other one-word answer.
+The answers return in a language the caster understands, but use only one-word replies: “yes,” “no,” “maybe,” “never,” “irrelevant,” or some other one-word answer.
 Unlike 0- to 9th-level spells of similar type, all questions answered are 90% likely to be answered truthfully.
 However, a specific spell using the *foresee* seed can only be cast once every five weeks.
 The *foresee* seed is also